-The 2016 Census release on the living arrangements of children reported on two-parent families, distinguishing between intact (biological and adoptive parents) and stepparents.
-For the first time since 1981, the Census 2016 release of family data did not report the distinction between married and common-law parent families with regards to children’s living arrangements.2 Cardus Family made a special request and purchased this data, recognizing that this information is collected and analyzed by other countries, such as the United Kingdom and the United States.3
+The 2016 census release on the living arrangements of children reported on two-parent families, distinguishing between intact (biological and adoptive parents) and stepparents.
+However, for the first time since 1981, the census release did not report the distinction between married and common-law-parent families.1 This is something research continues to show is critical for family health and stability: thus Cardus Family placed a special request to make this data public.
+This information continues to be collected and analyzed by other countries, such as the United Kingdom and the United States.2

 Why Distinguish Between Married and Cohabiting Parents?

 Ultimately, according to much research, marriage is the gold standard for raising children: